Share this page

 A Chartered Accountant who has spent his whole career in sales and manufacturing, Hugh brings, amongst other things, extensive experience of strategic and business planning.
 He is a Trustee of Emmaus Brighton and Hove, the Sussex Vice Patron for Tomorrow’s People, and Chair of Newhaven-based Enterprise Works, a charity and social enterprise.
 He has extensive knowledge of key people in Brighton and Hove and within East Sussex.

-Chair of BHT’s Finance, Personnel and General Purpose Committee
+Chair of the Operations and Personnel Committee

 Kirsty is currently Deputy Director of Photoworks, the UK’s leading development agency dedicated to photography.